edhowland/vish/README.md

 defines bar() after foo(), and you call foo(), you will get a UnknownFunction runtime error.

+### Notes regarding screen reader users and visual users of the REPL

+The 'ivs' REPL will explicitly emit 'delete c' when the backspace is entered.
+Future versions will make this a a config option.

+## Debugging

 If you cannot determi where you went wrong, and need help: Please enter an issue on the Github issue tracker for the repository.
 [Vish issue tracker](https://github.com/edhowland/vish/issues)